hubnerpatrik/cycle-app/README.md

 ## Data Model

 Observations are stored locally via `localStorage`, keyed by date string.
 Coverlines, the fertile range, and profile info are stored alongside entries in the same object.
+This is still in WIP.
+In future updates i want use database as a solution.

 ```json
 {